Royal Malewane, Thornybush Private Game Reserve

-Royal Malewane, in Thornybush Private Game Reserve adjoining the Kruger National Park, is perfect for those who love privacy, luxury and the Big 5.
+Royal Malewane, in Thornybush Private Game Reserve adjoining the Kruger National Park, is perfect for those who love privacy, luxury and the Big Five.

-Each of the 6 suites is decorated in neo-classical style, with canopied king-size beds, Victorian claw-foot baths with bushveld views, indoor and outdoor showers, and a fireplace.
+Each of the six suites is decorated in neo-classical style, with canopied king-size beds, Victorian claw-foot baths with bushveld views, indoor and outdoor showers, and a fireplace.

-And the 2 Royal Suites really live up to their name.
-These are ultra-luxurious villas, sleeping 4 people in 2 spacious en-suite rooms.
+And the two Royal Suites really live up to their name.
+These are ultra-luxurious villas, sleeping four people in two spacious en-suite rooms.
 Each Royal Suite has its own pool and deck as well as a private lounge and dining area.

 In addition, your group will be assigned a chef, a butler and your own guides and game-drive vehicle.

-And, of course, those 4 complementary massages per suite per day.
+And, of course, those four complementary massages per suite per day.